MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-monitoring-overview.md

 This article provides an overview of Azure Stack HCI monitoring.

-Routine monitoring of your Azure Stack HCI system is crucial for maintaining its health and optimal functionality.
-By regularly collecting monitoring data from all system components, you can promptly identify and fix any potential issues.
+Monitoring Azure Stack HCI involves the regular collection and analysis of data from all components of your system to promptly identify and address any potential issues.
+Routine monitoring is crucial for maintaining the health and functionality of your Azure Stack HCI system.

-To understand the current performance patterns of your Azure Stack HCI system, identify performance anomalies, and develop methods to address issues, it is important to set baseline performance metrics under different times and load conditions.
+To understand the current performance patterns, identify performance anomalies, and develop methods to address issues, it's important to set baseline performance metrics for your system under different times and load conditions.

-Azure Stack HCI utilizes [Azure Monitor](/azure/azure-monitor/overview) features, such as Insights, Metrics, Logs, Workbooks, and Alerts to help collect data, analyze, and proactively respond to consistent or trending variances from your established baseline.
+Azure Stack HCI utilizes [Azure Monitor](/azure/azure-monitor/overview) tools, such as Insights, Metrics, Logs, Workbooks, and Alerts.
+These tools help collect data, analyze, and proactively respond to consistent or trending variances from your established baseline.

-## High-level architechture
+## High-level architecture

-The integration of Azure Stack HCI with Azure Monitor allows you to use the monitoring capabilities of Azure's centralized monitoring platform.
-Azure Monitor provides a set of tools for collecting, analyzing, and acting on monitoring data gathered from your Azure Stack HCI system.
+Broadly, the architecture of Azure Stack HCI monitoring comprises the following key components:

+- Deploying Azure Monitor Agent and Telemetry and Diagnostics extensions on every node within the cluster.
+These extensions are responsible for collecting log and metric data from each node, respectively.
+- Storing log data in the Log Analytics workspace based on the instructions specified in Data Collection Rules, while storing metrics data in a dedicated time-series database.
+- Using Azure Monitor tools, such as Insights, Metrics, Logs, Workbooks, and Alerts to analyze, visualize, and respond to the data effectively.

 The following diagram is an architectural representation of Azure Stack HCI monitoring implementation.